 What extra subcellular structures do plant cells have?

-What is a Cell Wall?
+What is the Cell Wall?

 The cell wall is made of cellulose.
 It supports the cell and strengthens it.